Anstruther (1800 ship): Career

 In 1801 Major-General Sir David Baird led an expedition to the Red Sea.
 Baird was in command of the Indian army that was going to Egypt to help General Ralph Abercromby expel the French there.
 Baird landed at Kosseir, on the Egyptian side of the Red Sea.
 He then led his troops army across the desert to Kena on the Nile, and then to Cairo.
 He arrived in time for the battle of Alexandria.
 Anstruther was one of the troop transports for the expedition.

-In 1803 Anstruther's master was William Richardson, and her owner Fairlie, Gilmore and Company.
+In 1803 Anstruther's master was William Richardson, and her owner Fairlie, Gilmore and Co.

 Lord Wellesley, Governor-General of India, decided in 1803 to re-establish a British East India Company (EIC) outpost at Balambangan and instructed R. J. Farquhar, the British Resident at Amboina, to manage the expedition.

 To establish the EIC outpost the EIC sent a squadron that included Anstruther.
 It had Anstruther outfitted at Malacca as an armed ship with twenty-four 9&12-pounder guns, and she was carrying native troops as marines.

 The expedition left Malacca on 29 August 1803.